White movement: Northern and Northwestern fronts

-Post-Civil War
+Post–Civil War

 The defeated anti-Bolshevik Russians went into exile, congregating in Belgrade, Berlin, Paris, Harbin, Istanbul, and Shanghai.
-They established military and cultural networks that lasted through World War II (1939–1945), e.g., the Russian community in Harbin and the Russian community in Shanghai.
-Afterward, the White Russians' anti-Communist activists established a home base in the United States, to which numerous refugees emigrated.
+They established military and cultural networks that lasted through World War II (1939–1945), e.g. the Harbin and Shanghai Russians.
+Afterward, the White Russians' anti-communist activists established a home base in the United States, to which numerous refugees emigrated.

-Moreover, in the 1920s and the 1930s the White Movement established organisations outside Russia, which were meant to depose the Soviet Government with guerrilla warfare, e.g., the Russian All-Military Union, the Brotherhood of Russian Truth, and the National Alliance of Russian Solidarists, a far-right anticommunist organization founded in 1930 by a group of young White emigres in Belgrade, Yugoslavia.
+Moreover, in the 1920s and the 1930s the White movement established organisations outside Russia, which were meant to depose the Soviet government with guerrilla warfare, e.g., the Russian All-Military Union, the Brotherhood of Russian Truth, and the National Alliance of Russian Solidarists, a far-right anticommunist organization founded in 1930 by a group of young White emigres in Belgrade, Yugoslavia.
 Some White émigrés adopted pro-Soviet sympathies and were termed "Soviet patriots".
 These people formed organizations such as the Mladorossi, the Eurasianists, and the Smenovekhovtsy.
-A Russian cadet corps was established to prepare the next generation of anti-Communists for the "spring campaign"—a hopeful term denoting a renewed military campaign to reconquer Russia from the Soviet Government.
-In any event, many cadets volunteered to fight for the Russian Corps during the Second World War, when some White Russians participated in the Russian Liberation Movement.
+A Russian cadet corps was established to prepare the next generation of anti-Communists for the "spring campaign"—a hopeful term denoting a renewed military campaign to reclaim Russia from the Soviet Government.
+In any event, many cadets volunteered to fight for the Russian Protective Corps during World War II, when a number of White Russians collaborated with Nazi Germany.
+The collaborators included some prominent figures of the White movement, like Pyotr Krasnov, the leader of the White Don Cossacks during the civil war.

 After the war, active anti-Soviet combat was almost exclusively continued by the National Alliance of Russian Solidarists.
 Other organizations either dissolved, or began concentrating exclusively on self-preservation and/or educating the youth.
 Various youth organizations, such as the Russian Scouts-in-Exteris, promoted providing children with a background in pre-Soviet Russian culture and heritage.
 Some supported Zog I of Albania during the 1920s and a few independently served with the Nationalists during the Spanish Civil War.
 White Russians also served alongside the Soviet Red Army during the Soviet invasion of Xinjiang and the Islamic rebellion in Xinjiang in 1937.